MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-planning-supplies-automatically.md

  Several planning lines are simply multiplied by three to provide 15 touring bikes instead of 5, and the due dates are moved back in time to provide the increased quantities by the shipment date of the sales order to the Cannon Group.
 For these planning lines, all quantities can be tracked.
 The remaining planning lines are increased by ten pieces in addition to moving their due dates.
 For these planning lines, a part of the quantities are untracked due to different planning parameters.
 Proceed to view some of these order tracking entries.

-### <a name="to-view-order-tracking-entries-for-item-" />To view order tracking entries for item 1250
+### <a name="to-view-order-tracking-entries-for-item-1250" />To view order tracking entries for item 1250

 1. Select the planning line for item 1250, and then choose the **Order Tracking** action.